Showing posts with label Beat 'em ups. Show all posts

 Dimamic get Dynamic!

-They've released some good Atari ST games also and many you can find by searching at the top of this web page.
+They've released some good Atari ST games and you can find them by searching at the top of this web page.
 Anyhow, we begin our Death Wish at the docks and are instantly assaulted by waves of 80s-styled thugs!
-Some have brought along their toys, like baseball bats and knives.
+Some have brought their toys, like baseball bats and knives.
 Where's Charles Bronson when you need him?

 Ahh, nuts!
 That guy is big and I hear sneaky footsteps behind me!